 An ‘offer’ is when a university will present to you an opportunity for a place in a course for you to accept.
 Most institutions deliver offers through UAC — the University Admissions Centre.

 Offers are released through a set of ’rounds’ starting in mid-September of that HSC Year and ending in July the following year.

 Some institutions have programs called ‘early round offers’ where offers into a university course are offered before ATARs are released.

-The most important round you need to consider are the December 2018 and January 2019 offers on Thursday 20th December, Friday 11th January and Friday 25th January but you can find all the offer dates here.
+The most important round you need to consider are the December and January offers, but you can find all the offer dates here.

 How are UAC offers released?

 In selecting your preferences for a tertiary institution, you should have your UAC Application Number and PIN for the UAC website.